Biomechanics

 Dr. Bruno Rodriguez, DPT, CSCS: Strength, Recovery, and Physical Therapy Expert

-Converse-style zero-drop, incompressible flat soles can improve center-of-pressure stability and force transfer for deadlifts, but for squats they remove the 0.75–1 inch heel lift that aids ankle dorsiflexion—potentially increasing knee and lumbar torque when mobility is restricted.
-Here’s how to know when flat shoes are the right tool for your mechanics, and when a heeled ...
+Converse-style zero-drop, incompressible flat soles can improve center-of-pressure stability and reduce energy loss from sole compression in deadlifts, but for squats they remove the 0.75 to 1 inch heel lift that helps ankle dorsiflexion.
+If mobility is restricted, that can increase knee and lumbar torque.
+Here is how to know when flat shoes are the ...

 On Cloud X 3 review: The biomechanics of a true hybrid training shoe